Sir William Molesworth, 6th Baronet

 Sir William Molesworth, 6th Baronet (30 June 1758 – 22 February 1798) was one of the Molesworth baronets of Pencarrow, Cornwall and a British politician who sat in the House of Commons from 1784 and 1790.

 Early life

 Molesworth was the son of Sir John Molesworth, 5th Baronet who was previously MP for Cornwall.
 He was educated at Eton College from 1769 to 1774 and matriculated at St John's College, Cambridge in 1776.
 He succeeded his father in the Baronetcy as 6th Baronet on 20 October 1775.
-He married Catherine Treby, daughter of Paul Henry Ourry on 27 May 1786.
+He married Caroline Treby, daughter of Paul Henry Ourry on 27 May 1786.

 Political career

 Molesworth was returned unopposed as Member of Parliament for Cornwall in a by-election on 25 February 1784.
 He was returned again unopposed at the 1784 general election.
 He spoke progressively more frequently and pursued an independent line.
 In September 1789, Molesworth saw he would be opposed at the 1790 general election and decided not to stand.
 He said: "You called me unsolicited on my part to be your representative, and if you no longer wish for my services I am ready to return to the private situation from whence you took me."